guandi1995/guandi1995.github.io/_posts/2020-05-01-Neural Networks II.md

 ### Leaky ReLU

-Leaky ReLU is a variant of ReLU, instead of being 0 when input is negative, leaky ReLU allows a small, non-zero and constant gradient $$\alpha$$ ($$\alpha=0.01 usually$$).
+Leaky ReLU is a variant of ReLU, instead of being 0 when input is negative, leaky ReLU allows a small, non-zero and constant gradient $$\alpha$$ ($$\alpha=0.01$$ usually).
 However, the consistency of the benefit across tasks is presently unclear.
 The demonstration of ReLU function and its derivative are shown below:

 <img src="{{ site.url }}{{ site.baseurl }}/images/neural networks/leaky_relu.PNG" alt="">